 - Quickly build account-based marketing (ABM) destinations.
 Account-based marketing takes things a step further.
-Here, your ABM team pair the existing account data they have tailorized—yes, that’s a word now, we’re making it happen—for more specific audiences.
+Here, your ABM team pairs the existing account data with content they have tailorized—yes, that’s a word now, we’re making it happen—for more specific audiences.

 The goal here is to create hyper-personalized experiences, so curating your most exceptional and relevant content within a “made for you” wrapper can be very effective.
 Again, depending on your team’s needs, custom content will be needed, but again the work required is comparatively light and can often be done by people other than your writers.

 - Feed sales (and customer) teams relevant content.
 Some content marketers seem to do nothing but create enablement material—which sounds, uh, fun.
 Ultimately, it’s more important to think about what you should be enabling them to do with your content: like engage target accounts, tackle questions and objections, and provide prospects with vivid illustrations and inspiration about your product or service at work.

 By accessing your tagging database, sales teams can call up relevant content and either digest it themselves or pass it along to high-value accounts in a speedy manner.
 Similarly, customer marketers can feed themselves on content to support onboarding, feature adoption, or retention activities—an awesome way of defending your existing revenue streams in times when converting new customers is tougher.